 I'm really into the Shabby Chic look at the moment and love to paint everything an off-white colour and then distress the edges - it looks so romantic!
 However, if you prefer to look of stained wood (see bottom of page) you can easily leave out the painting and stain to match your decor.

 piece of backing board cut to the size of your shelf

 Prominent Paints matt - off-white

 picture hangers

 1. You need to make three individual sections as shown above.
 Each section is one long strip and three small uprights.
-These sections are glued together to increate the internal framework for the box (see image left).
+These sections are glued together to increate the internal framework for the box (see image above).

 Note: I haven't given any measurements as you can make the box as small, or as large, as you need.

 2. Cut an extra strip for the top and glue in position.

 3. The sides of the box are longer to allow for a decorative section that you will cut at the top using a jigsaw.

 5. Attach the backing board to the back of the shelf unit with wood glue.